And when your home floods, what are you going to do?

 Well, with a water pump you can easily get all the water out and get your life back to normal.

-For moving large amounts of water from one place (a basement) to another (outside), water pumps are very efficient machines.
+For moving large amounts of water from one place (a basement) to another (outside), water pumps are the best defense.

 Electric-Powered Water Pumps

 Electric-powered water pumps are great for indoor use.
 Most are 120V, capable of being plugged into a standard household outlet.
 If you opt for the 230V variety, make sure you have the electrical wiring to support it.

 Although not as powerful as gas-powered models, electric water pumps will require less maintenance as you won't have to worry about oil changes and other upkeep.

 You'll need to operate these within an extension cord's length from an electrical source so if you have mobile pumping needs, go with a gas-powered model.

 Gas-powered water pumps are commonly found at job-sites and farms for irrigation purposes.
 With powerful engines in-tow, these pumps can move as much as 750 gallons of water per minute (GPM).
 If you need to move a lot of water, like a flooded basement, a gas-powered dewatering pump is exactly what you need.